Oscar winners 2020: the full list

-Bong Joon-ho's class-centric thriller Parasite became the first foreign-language film to win Best Picture at the 2020 Oscars.
+Bong Joon-ho's class-centric thriller Parasite became the first non-English language film to win Best Picture at the 2020 Oscars.
 The movie also won for Best Director, Best International Film and Best Original Screenplay.
 It marked the first time a South Korean film had won any Oscar.

 1917, the film some expected to be the winner based on its Golden Globe and BAFTA wins, settled for Cinematography, Sound Mixing and Visual Effects awards.